-Benefits Counseling services are limited to a maximum of 40 (15-minute) units which is equal to 10 hours per participant per fiscal year for any combination of initial benefits counseling, supplementary benefits counseling when a participant is evaluating a job offer/promotion or a self-employment opportunity, or problem-solving assistance to maintain competitive integrated employment.

-Specify whether the service may be provided by (check each that applies):

-Service Type: Other Service Service Name: Benefits Counseling

-Agency V Provider Type: Agency Provider Qualifications

-Staff (direct, contracted or in a consulting capacity) who will work directly with the participant to provide Benefits Counseling services shall hold a Certified Work Incentives Counselor certification that is accepted by the Social Security Administration for its Work Incentives Planning and Assistance program.

-1. Have a waiver service location in Pennsylvania.
+Benefits Counseling services are limited to a maximum of 40 (15-minute) units which is equal to 10 hours per participant per fiscal year for any combination of initial benefits counseling, supplementary benefits counseling when a participant is evaluating a job offer/promotion or a self-employment opportunity, or problem-solving assistance to maintain competitive integrate employment.
+Service Delivery Method (check each that applies): □ Participant-directed as specified in Appendix E □ Provider managed Specify whether the service may be provided by (check each that applies): □ Legally Responsible Person □ Relative □ Legal Guardian Provider Specifications: Provider Category Provider Type Title Agency Agency Appendix C: Participant Services C-1/C-3: Provider Specifications for Service Service Type: Other Service Service Name: Benefits Counseling Provider Category: Agency V Provider Type: Agency Provider Qualifications License (specify): Certificate (specify): Staff (direct, contracted or in a consulting capacity) who will work directly with the participant to provide Benefits Counseling services shall hold a Certified Work Incentives Counselor certification that is accepted by the Social Security Administration for its Work Incentives Planning and Assistance program.
+Other Standard (specify): Agencies must meet the following standards: 1.
+Have a waiver service location in Pennsylvania.
+2. Have a signed ODP Provider Agreement on file with ODP.

+3. Complete standard ODP required orientation and training.

-4. New providers demonstrate compliance with ODP standards through completion of a selfassessment and validation of required documentation, policies and procedures.
+4. New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures.